 If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
 HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are several reasons why these careers are increasingly popular.
+People interested in HVAC quickly discover why these careers are increasingly popular.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
 Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 What Does It Mean to Be an HVAC Technician?

-A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most important, you’ll learn a great deal about:

 Some apprentices even become HVAC-R technicians, meaning they also have experience with refrigeration.